 search in (exceptions, requests, traces, customEvents) "ManagedIdentityCredential"

 Adding a tag to your build in Azure DevOps is very useful – you can use it later on with releases to accept only builds with certain tags.
-That comes handy when you are building a project with many different configuration which you will later on deploy via different releases.
-For example
+That comes in handy when you are building a project with many different configurations which you will, later on, deploy via different releases.
+For example:

 You can use it on client basis or environment basis like dev, uat, prod.